a5rojas/diffusion-forcing-scheduling-timeseries/README.md

-# RL for Controllable Uncertainty in Diffusion Forcing
+# CSE 291: RL for Controllable Uncertainty in Diffusion Forcing

+## Branched from Diffusion Forcing: Next-token Prediction Meets Full-Sequence Diffusion (https://arxiv.org/abs/2407.01392)

 This repo is forked from [Boyuan Chen](https://boyuan.space/)'s research template [repo](https://github.com/buoyancy99/research-template).
 By its MIT license, you must keep the above sentence in `README.md` and the `LICENSE` file to credit the author.

 All experiments can be launched via `python -m main [options]` where you can fine more details in the following paragraphs.

-## Pass in arguments

-We use [hydra](https://hydra.cc) instead of `argparse` to configure arguments at every code level.
-You can both write a static config in `configuration` folder or, at runtime, [override part of yur static config](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/) with command line arguments.

-For example, arguments `algorithm=df_prediction algorithm.diffusion.network_size=32` will override the `network_size` variable in `configurations/algorithm/df_prediction.yaml`.

-All static config and runtime override will be logged to wandb automatically.

-## Resume a checkpoint & logging

-All checkpoints and logs are logged to cloud automatically so you can resume them on another server.
-Simply append `resume=[wandb_run_id]` to your command line arguments to resume it.
-The run_id can be founded in a url of a wandb run in wandb dashboard.

-On the other hand, sometimes you may want to start a new run with different run id but still load a prior ckpt.
-This can be done by setting the `load=[wandb_run_id / ckpt path]` flag.

-### Branched from Diffusion Forcing: Next-token Prediction Meets Full-Sequence Diffusion (https://arxiv.org/abs/2407.01392)

-# CSE 291 Project Instructions
+## Main Instructions for CSE 291

-## Setup

 Create conda environment: